-Renu Khator holds the dual titles of chancellor of the University of Houston System and president of UH.
-The UH System’s first woman Chancellor and the first Indian immigrant to head a comprehensive research university in the United States, she assumed her post in January 2008.
+Renu Khator holds the dual titles of chancellor of the University of Houston System and president of the University of Houston, dual posts she has held since 2008.

-As chancellor of the UH System, Khator oversees an organization that serves more than 66,000 students, has a budget that exceeds $1.3 billion, and has a $3.5 billion-plus economic impact on the Greater Houston area each year.
-The UH System includes UH, UH-Clear Lake, UH-Downtown, UH-Victoria and branch campuses in Pearland and NW Houston; teaching centers in Cinco Ranch and Sugar Land; as well as KUHT, the nation’s first educational television station, and two radio stations -- KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.
+As chancellor of the UH System, she oversees an organization that serves more than 70,000 students, has a budget that exceeds $1.7 billion, and has a $6 billion-plus economic impact on the Greater Houston area each year.

 As president of the University of Houston, she is the chief executive officer of the largest and oldest of the four UH System universities.
-UH enrolls 40,000-plus students, offers more than 300 undergraduate and graduate programs and awards 7,000 degrees each year.
+UH enrolls almost 44,000, students, offers 280 undergraduate and graduate programs and awards 9,200 degrees each year.

 In 2011, UH became a Tier One university, with the Carnegie Foundation elevating it into the top category of research universities.
 The university was also recognized by the Princeton Review for excellence in undergraduate education and by the Chronicle for Higher Education as an exceptional workplace.

 Khator was born in Uttar Pradesh, India, earning a bachelor’s degree at the University of Kanpur.
 She received her master’s degree and her Ph.D. in political science from Purdue University.